David Schweikert

-Schweikert served two terms in the Arizona State House of Representatives (1991–1994), chaired the state Board of Equalization (1995–2004), and was the elected Maricopa County Treasurer (2004–2007).
-He ran for the U.S. House of Representatives twice (losing the primary to J. D. Hayworth in 1994 and the general election to incumbent Harry Mitchell in 2008) before being elected in 2010.
+Schweikert previously served in the Arizona State House of Representatives from 1991 to 1994, chaired the state Board of Equalization from 1995 to 2004, and was Maricopa County treasurer from 2004 to 2007.

+Schweikert and Paul Gosar have shared the deanship of Arizona's congressional delegation since the death of Raúl Grijalva on March 13, 2025.

 Early life and education

-Schweikert was born in Los Angeles, California, to an unwed teenage mother, Mary Lynn Sheridan.
+Schweikert was born to an unwed teenage mother, Mary Lynn Sheridan, in Los Angeles, California.
 According to Schweikert, Sheridan had considered an abortion but chose instead to place him for adoption.
 He grew up in Scottsdale with his adoptive parents and two adopted siblings.
-He graduated from Saguaro High School in 1980, then earned a Bachelor of Science degree in finance and real estate in 1985 and an MBA from Arizona State University's W. P. Carey School of Business.
+He graduated from Saguaro High School in 1980, then earned a Bachelor of Science degree in finance and real estate in 1985 and an MBA from W.P.
+Carey School of Business at Arizona State University.

 Early career

 Arizona House of Representatives (1991–1995)

 Schweikert was elected to the Arizona State House of Representatives for District 28 in 1990 and reelected in 1992.
 He represented Fountain Hills and part of Scottsdale.
-He arrived in the wake of the AzScam scandal, and was a committee chair as a freshman and majority whip in his second term.
+He was a committee chair as a freshman and majority whip in his second term.

 Local politics (1995–2007)

 Schweikert was appointed chair of the Arizona State Board of Equalization, a full-time job, and served from 1995 to 2003.
 As chair, he oversaw billions of dollars in valuations and tax protests from Arizona citizens and businesses.
-There was speculation in 1999 that Arizona Governor Jane Dee Hull might appoint him to the Arizona Corporation Commission.
+There was speculation in 1999 that Arizona governor Jane Dee Hull might appoint him to the Arizona Corporation Commission.

 Schweikert was appointed Chief Deputy Treasurer of Maricopa County in 2004 and elected treasurer the same year.
 He resigned in 2007 to run for Congress again.
+Professionally, he worked in real estate.